 UBS assesses the selection of these two indicators carefully.
 A key driver for the selection of the above mentioned indicators was their superior data coverage over other indicators.
 UBS believes that better data coverage leads to more meaningful results.

-UBS may reassess the selection of the additional indicators on an annual basis depending on data availability and the changing business strategy over time.
+UBS may reassess the selection of the additional indicators on an annual basis depending on the changing business strategy over time.

-3.1.3 Methodology to identify and assess PAI in the entity-level reporting
+3.2.3 Methodology to identify and assess PAI in the entity-level reporting

 Calculation of Metrics